 Router Both the ADSL Modem and the Router features are operational.
 In this mode, this device can provide shared Internet Access to all your LAN users.
-Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users.
+Also, by default, it acts a DHCP Server, providing an IP address and related information to all LAN users.
 Modem Only the ADSL Modem component is operational.
 All Router features are disabled.
 This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it.
-You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.
-All traffic received on either the Wireless or LAN interface will be sent over the ADSL connection.
+All traffic received on LAN interface will be sent over the ADSL connection.